-Collect some other food packets as well like those of chips, milk, juice, dal, etc. and identify the different components present in them and record them in the table given.
+Collect some other food packets as well like those of chips, coffee, biscuit, etc. and identify the different components present in them and record them in the table given.

 Table 1: Food items and components

 Food Items Carbohydrates Protein Fat (Lipids) Vitamins & Minarals Other if any Milk Powder